Algolzw/image-restoration-sde/README.md

 ### Dataset Preparation

-We employ Rain100H datasets for training (totally 1,800 images) and test (100 images).
+We employ Rain100H datasets for training (totally 1,800 images) and testing (100 images).

 Download [training](http://www.icst.pku.edu.cn/struct/att/RainTrainH.zip) and [testing](http://www.icst.pku.edu.cn/struct/att/Rain100H.zip) datasets and process it in a way such that rain images and no-rain image are in separately directories, as